gbelouze/mva-kernel-challenge/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │